MEDIABLOCKAI/docs/the-MBC-chain/getting-started/run-your-own-validator.md

 #   Parity's database is at /home/parity/.local/share/io.parity.ethereum/chains or available trough /data as well.
 #   To provide custom files in addition bind a volume through Docker to the sub-folder called 'custom'.
 #   The password file is expected to be placed in the custom configuration folder names 'pass.pwd'.
-#   The key-set is expected to to be placed in the custom configuration folder under 'keys/Crypto Media NetworkNetwork/'
+#   The key-set is expected to to be placed in the custom configuration folder under 'keys/Media Block NetworkNetwork/'
 #   Besides from using the pre-defined locations, it is possible to define them manually thought the parity arguments.
 Checkout their documentation to do so.
 ```